 I’m curious of that one little detail I changed.
 Will that one little detail be able to prevent something horrible that’s going to happen?

-Lee Jong Suk plays as a prosecutor.
+Jae Chan (Lee Jong Suk) plays as a prosecutor.
 He can be really dumb at times but when he is in court, you will see how he doesn’t take justice lightly.
 He is too meticulous in doing investigations that his work piled up.
 It takes him too long.

 His character is probably the one who has been really well-developed.
 In each case he faced, you will see how it affects his perspective, and of course then, his personality.
 Often times, he is funny and cute.
 (I am not being biased here, I swear. 😅)

-Bae Suzy is seriously one with the most beautiful faces in the industry.
-Though I heard a lot of not-so-good comment about her acting, I think she did well portraying Hong Joo.
+Hong Joo (Bae Suzy) is seriously one of the most beautiful faces in the industry.
+Though I heard a lot of not-so-good comments about her acting, I think she did well portraying Hong Joo.

 Hong Joo used to be a reporter but had to quit her job because of her dream.
 When she met Jae Chan, she was convinced that she could change the future too.
 So, she went back to her career which she really loves.
 Imagine giving up your passion just because you’re too scared of the future?
 That is probably her greatest sacrifice in this drama.
 She is very caring and loving that it won’t be hard for you to love her character as well.

-Woo Tak plays as a police officer.
+Woo Tak (Jung Hae In) plays as a police officer.
 His fate got tangled with Hong Joo and Jae Chan.
 He is generally a good person and just does things greatly.
-It’s funny how Jae Chan is always threatened just by him existing.
+It’s funny how Jae Chan is always threatened just by his existence.
 It’s not really a bromance and a love-triangle thing, but it will still question which side you are in.